how to develop presence in soccer

 How to Develop Presence in Soccer: 5 Tips to Help You Stand Out

-As a soccer player, you can watch as many professional games as you’d like, and you’ll notice that the players who get the most attention aren’t always the fastest or most skillful; they’re the ones who seem to control every moment they’re involved in through their sheer presence alone.
+As a soccer player, you can watch as many games as you’d like, and you’ll notice that the players who get the most attention aren’t always the fastest or most skillful; they’re the ones who seem to control every moment they’re involved in through their sheer presence alone.
 Presence in soccer refers to a player’s ability to influence the match through their decision-making, communication, leadership, and confidence during high-pressure moments.

 How do you Develop Presence in Soccer?